eclipse-emfcloud/emfcloud-modelserver/README.md

 ## Model Server API

+- The query parameter `?modeluri=` accepts files in the loaded workspace as well as absolute file paths.
+- Parameters in brackets `[]` are optional.

 ### HTTP Endpoints
 If the model server is up and running, you can access the model server API via `http://localhost:8081/api/v1/*`.